IAMAl/Readings-in-Computer-Architectures/README.md

 - "Characteristics of Electrons in Solids", IRE Transactions on Education (Volume: 3, Issue: 4, Dec.
 1960)

+- "Bandgap and transport properties of Si/sub 1-x/Ge/sub x/ by analysis of nearly ideal Si/Si/sub 1-x/Ge/sub x//Si heterojunction bipolar transistors," C. A. King, J. L. Hoyt and J. F. Gibbons, IEEE Transactions on Electron Devices, vol. 36, no. 10, pp. 2093-2104, Oct.
+1989

 #### 8.1.2.
 Doping

 ### 8.2.
 Transistor

+- "The transistor — A new amplifier", Electrical Engineering, vol. 67, no. 8, pp. 740-740, Aug.
+1948

 - "Some circuit aspects of the transistor", R. M. Ryder, R. J. Kircher, The Bell System Technical Journal (Volume: 28, Issue: 3, July 1949)